 Jennifer Lauck, founder of the Blackbird Studio for Writers, has 30 years of writing experience that began as an investigative reporter in Montana in the late eighties.
 She worked as a journalist for six years, in three states.
-She has a BA in journalism, an MFA in creative writing, has studied under Tom Spanbauer and Diana Abu Jabber, and has been teaching for more than fifteen years in private workshops, seminars and conferences.
+She has a BA in journalism, an MFA in creative writing, has studied under Tom Spanbauer and Diana Abu Jabber, and has been teaching for more than fifteen years in private workshops, universities and writing conferences.

 Lauck has written and published four memoirs, including The New York Times Bestseller, Blackbird, Still Waters, Show Me the Way, and Found.
 Click here to learn more about her books and public appearances.

 “I don’t think there is anyone else teaching anywhere with so much to offer, who has worked so devotedly to uncover, implement in your own work, and teach the real bones of storytelling.
 You are such an inspiration!”

 “After taking a few classes with Jennifer over the past two years, I submitted a completed draft of my memoir.
 She read it within the time frame we agreed on, wrote an in-depth, detailed summary of her suggestions for my writing, met with me and spent over an hour of her time giving me further suggestions.

 During our meeting, Jennifer helped me map out a structure for the book using the characters and scenes that worked.
 We found important plot points and discussed where those points need to be placed in the book to make the story more dynamic and well-paced, thus making it a more interesting read.
 Jennifer also made several recommendations for further study, authors and books that can help me with the aspects of my writing that still need developing.
 She also returned the hard copy of my draft with notes written within the text.
 I’ve found that very helpful as I continue to edit and rewrite my draft.